ky4ds/ky4ds.github.io/_posts/2021-06-18-dipole-trap-construction.md

 ### VNA as a "grid-dip" meter

-With a single port analyzer, I can run a loop from the center pin conductor to ground and observe `CH0 SWR`.
+With a single port analyzer, I can run a loop from the center pin conductor to ground, without making any other electrical connections, and observe `CH0 SWR`.

 ![grid-dip-1.jpg](/assets/images/grid-dip-1.jpg)